voliva/safe-decimal/README.md

 # Non-recurring Decimals

-Library that solves the `0.1 + 0.2 != 0.3` problem, that uses fractions to avoid using numbers with recurring decimals.
+Library that solves the `0.1 + 0.2 != 0.3` problem with fractions, to avoid using numbers with recurring decimals.

 WIP - This package is not exporting anything yet.